jorgegorka/alvareznavarro/src/pages/posts/post-326.md

 One of my goals for this summer is to move my blog (yes, this one you are reading now) from Squarespace to [Amazon S3](https://aws.amazon.com/).
 I'm going to use [Gitlab](https://gitlab.com) and [GatsbyJS](https://www.gatsbyjs.org/).
 The workflow will be like this:

-1. I create content for the blog in my computer.
-I can see the updates in my local development version.
-2. Once all is good I'll push the changes to my Gitlab repository.
+1. I create content for the blog and once all is good changes are pushed automatically to my Gitlab repository.
-3. Using Gitlab CI the pushed changes will be automatically compiled and deployed to my Amazon S3 bucket where the website lives.
+2. Using Gitlab CI the pushed changes will be automatically compiled and deployed to my Amazon S3 bucket where the website lives.
-4. Changes are live.
+3. Changes are live.

 As you can see it's a simple but powerful workflow.
 I can modify anything, add a new post, page, etc...
 See the new changes applied in my local version and once I'm happy with the result I just need to push the changes to my repo and they will be deployed to my live site thanks to Gitlab CI.